mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/monday-connector.md

 Choose a display name that helps users recognize merge requests, issues, or documentation in a Copilot response.

 ### 2. Monday.com Instance URL
-Enter the Instance URL of your Monday.com instance. (e.g. `https://test-instance.monday.com`)
+Enter the instance URL of your Monday.com instance (for example, `https://test-instance.monday.com`).

 ### 3. Authenticate